 How often is ‘regularly’?

-That depends on the septic tank model, its age and possible hazards, among other things.
+That depends on the septic tank model, its age, and possible hazards, among other things.
 You’ll want to discuss the ideal schedule for your septic tank with the professionals, flagging up any potential complications.

 How do I know if my septic tank is blocked?

-The tell-tale signs are waterlogging and soaked ground, foul odours, slow flushing toilets, gurgling from the pipes, overflowing baths, sinks and toilets and so on.
+The telltale signs are waterlogging and soaked ground, foul odours, slow flushing toilets, gurgling from the pipes, overflowing baths, sinks, and toilets, and so on.
 As soon as you notice any of these, you must schedule an emergency inspection straight away.

 Damaged dip pipe